VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/PropAnimation.en.md

 ![PropAnimation_22](./img/PropAnimation_22.jpg)

 For enabling loop animation, check loop. <br>
-By commiting build at this point, you can display animated objects on the scene.
+By committing build at this point, you can display animated objects on the scene.

 ![PropAnimation_Result_1](./img/PropAnimation_Result_1.gif)